electromax/exmont/README.md

 This project's idea is to provide a live tool to compare exchanges' bid/ask (=buy/sell) prices to the same number which indicates a "fair" Bitcoin price for the moment.
 This creates a system of coordinates to the comparison, and clearly divides "cheap" markets from "expensive" ones.

 Obviously, the "fairness" concept is a subjective one.
-Usually, some kind of weighted average is used to generate a Bitcoin index, that is the way we go too.
+Exmont uses [a weighted average of exchange prices](https://kaiko.com/) to get the Bitcoin price index which all prices are compared to.

 ## Demo
 http://exmont-lbror.rhcloud.com/